Aholicknight/memcached/README.md

-# WARNING.
-# Educational and/or testing purposes only. *Use of these tools against an unauthorized party may be unethtical, rude, and even illegal in some countries.

 # memcached
 memcached Proof of Concept Amplification via spoofed source UDP packets.
+Educational and/or testing purposes only.
+Use of these tools against an unauthorized party may be unethtical, rude, and even illegal in some countries.

 To install memcached please goto this link: